BinaryHeartUS/binaryheartus.github.io/Documentation/MANAGING-CHAPTERS.md

    ```
    - Ensure no build errors
    - Test the production build
+   - Verify all routes work correctly

 3. **Deploy:**
-   - Push changes to the `main` branch
+   - Push changes to the appropriate branch
    - GitHub Actions will automatically deploy
    - Verify changes on the live site